 A student who has not been formally admitted to Luther College, planning to take courses on a part-time basis, registers on the first day of classes at the registrar's office, and is allowed to select courses from the full range of courses offered for the term, provided all prerequisites associated with the courses have been met.
 Registration is on a space-available basis.
 Until formally admitted, a part-time student may enroll in consecutive semesters, but must wait to register at the start of each semester.

 The average annual class load for full-time students is 33 semester hours.
 This annual average includes courses taken during the fall semester, the January Term, and the spring semester.
 Normally, a student will register for three or four courses (four hours each) in a semester and one course (4 hours maximum) during two of the four January Terms.
 Only a student with a grade point average of 3.00 or above should consider a semester class load in excess of 17 hours.
-Any student who wishes to register for more than 17 hours during the fall or spring semester, or more than 4 hours during the January term or summer sessions, must first secure permission from the registrar.
+Any student who wishes to register for more than 17 hours during the fall or spring semester, or more than 4 hours during the January term or summer sessions, may be required to first secure permission from the registrar.

 An extra hours fee is charged for each hour of credit in excess of an annual load of 36 hours.
 Extra credit hours are determined based on the total number of credit hours a student has registered for in the academic year, which includes fall, January, and spring terms.
 Credit hours for courses dropped without academic record are excluded from this calculation.
 Additional information on the extra hours fee can be found on the Financial Services website.

 The minimum class load for full-time students is 12 semester hours.
-Under special circumstances, with the permission of the registrar and the dean for student life, a resident student may be permitted to register for fewer than 12 semester hours.
+Under special circumstances, with the permission of the registrar and the dean for student engagement, a resident student may be permitted to register for fewer than 12 semester hours.

 A permanent academic record is prepared for every student registered at Luther College.
 The record is maintained in the registrar's office, and administered in accordance with the Family Education Rights and Privacy Act of 1974.